leonow32/verilog-fpga/readme.md

 >**Status**: ready

-This is very simple implementation of ROM memory using `case` instruction.
+This is very a simple implementation of ROM memory using `case` instruction.
 It has no practical sense - but can be used for educational purposes.

 **Instantiation**